- Access to the Site

 Set in the heart of the Quartier des spectacles in downtown Montreal, the MONTRÉAL

-EN LUMIÈRE site occupies the quadrilateral area bordered by St. Urbain Street and
+EN LUMIÈRE (MEL) site occupies the quadrilateral area bordered by St. Urbain Street and

 De Bleury Street from east to west, and Ste.
 Catherine Street and President-Kennedy